syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

-## Convert PowerPoint to images based on animation
+## Convert PowerPoint Animations to Images

-Exports the PowerPoint Slide as images based on the order of Entrance animation effects which is applied in the slide.
-For example, if 3 Entrance animation effects are applied in the slide, then that slide should be exported as 4 images (1 image - Base slide without any animated object, 3 images – each image generated with an output of completion of each animation effects as per the order applied in the slide).

-You can convert a PowerPoint slide to images based on the order of entrance animation effects applied in slide.
+The .NET PowerPoint Library (Presentation) allows you to convert PowerPoint slides into images based on the sequence of entrance animation effects applied to each element.

-N> 1.We only considered entrance animations.
-2.Other animations or non-animated orders are usually preserved
+For instance, if a slide includes bulleted paragraphs, each having entrance animation effects, the Presentation library converts every bulleted paragraph into a separate image.

+N> Only entrance animation effects are considered for generating separate images.
+Other animation effects and non-animated elements will be converted into images within the first slide.

-The following code example demonstrates how to convert PowerPoint to images based on animation.
+The following code example shows how to convert PowerPoint slides to images based on the sequence of animation effects using the `PresentationAnimationConverter` API.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}